Teen Vegetarian? What You Need to Know

 However, to be successful with, and healthy on, a vegetarian diet, there are a few things you should know.

-First and foremost, the teen vegetarian can be a very healthy person!
+First and foremost, the vegetarian teens can be very healthy!

-If the idea of a teen vegetarian triggers visions of protein deficiency or anemia in your head, you can squelch those worries by paying attention to a few details in their vegetarian meals.
+If the idea of a vegetarian diet triggers visions of not getting enough protein or anemia, you can squelch those worries by paying attention to a few details in their vegetarian meals.

 And, teenage vegetarians can be unhealthy eaters too, so don’t be fooled into thinking that “vegetarian” equals healthy.